ashok-kavungal/CO2-emission-calculator/readme.md

 **-- transportation-method**  - The flag accepts a string representing the transportation method.<br>

-**-- distance**  - The flag accepst a number indicating the distance in Km or m.
-By default the unit of distance is assumed to be Km if not set externaly.<br>
+**-- distance**  - The flag accepts a number indicating the distance. <br>

-**-- unit-of-distance**  - The falg sets the unit of distance.
-The accepted arguments are 'Km'-(kilometers) and m - (meters).<br>
+**-- unit-of-distance**  - By default the app uses the unit of distance is Km (kilometers) if not set externaly.
+This falg allows user to sets the unit of distance.The accepted arguments are 'Km'-(kilometers) and 'm'-(meters).<br>

 **-- output**  - The flag tells the app in which unit should the output be printed.
-By default the unit of output is Kg.
-The accepted arguments are 'Kg' - (kilogram) and 'g' - (gram)<br>
+By default the unit of output is 'Kg'.
+The accepted arguments are 'Kg'-(kilogram) and 'g'-(gram)<br>

 ### examples of using command and expected results